AI for Accessibility projects

-MSFT Ability Initiative at University of Texas at Austin
+Ability Initiative at University of Texas at Austin

-University of Texas partners with Microsoft Research and AI for Accessibility to collect and use an expansive labelled dataset to improve the accuracy of automatic image descriptions for people who are blind or have low vision.
+The University of Texas at Austin works with Microsoft Research and AI for Accessibility to collect an expansive labelled dataset to improve the accuracy of automatic descriptions of photos captured by people with impaired vision.

-Personalizing object recognition through AI
+Personalizing and improving object recognition with AI

 Through Project ORBIT (Object Recognition for Blind Image Training), City University of London collects data and develops algorithms for improving personalized AI object recognition.